This post may include affiliate links; see our disclosure policy.

 • Creme fraiche: Mix it with a little maple syrup or sugar before serving

 Blackberry cobbler is best the day it’s made, but it’s also great made in advance!
-It’s best prepared the night before, but it stores up to 3 days refrigerated.
-Reheat in a 350°F oven until room temperature or warm before serving.
+It’s best prepared the night before, but you can store it refrigerated for up to 3 days.
+Reheat in a 350°F oven until room temperature or warm, then serve.

 Save this recipe!